 80-100 Word Objectives Overview:

-Automate the creation of heat vulnerability maps of Maricopa Co., Arizona, and to create a tool that the end-users can use to monitor heat severity.
+To automate the creation of heat vulnerability maps of Maricopa Co., Arizona, and to create a tool that the end-users can use to monitor heat severity.
 Potentially develop a case study with the Atmospheric Science Data center (ASDC) using OpENDAP data collection methods to allow for near real-time processing of MODIS imagery.
-The products will be used to manage response to extreme heat events.
-Individuals at higher risk are unequally distributed, but they include the poor, homeless, non-native English speakers, elderly, and the socially isolated.
+These products will be used to manage response to extreme heat events.

 Abstract:

-Extreme heat causes and exacerbates a number of health problems - especially in the elderly - leading to hospitalization and death in severe cases.
+Extreme heat causes and exacerbates a number of health problems,especially for the elderly, leading to hospitalization and death in severe cases.
 The problem of severe heat is especially felt in Maricopa County, Arizona.
 Maricopa County contains the city of Phoenix, where an urban heat island (UHI) effect has elevated temperatures, particularly at night.
 Without nightly relief from the high temperatures, the citizens of Maricopa County are at risk of developing heat related illnesses and heat related mortality is on the rise.
-Several organizations - including the Arizona department of Health Services and the Phoenix Heat Relief Network, are working to create more effectively placed cooling centers and heat warning systems to aid those with the highest exposure.
-This project will create a tool using ArcGIS Online which will create heat maps of Maricopa County in near real-time to aid the partners in providing relief during extreme heat events.
+Several organizations, including the Arizona department of Health Services and the Phoenix Heat Relief Network, are working to create more effectively placed cooling centers and heat warning systems to aid those with the highest risk of exposure.
+This project created a tool using ArcGIS Online whichcreated heat maps of Maricopa County in near real-time to aid the partners in providing spatially distributed relief during extreme heat events.

 Community Concerns: